 Flexibility, openness and appreciation of children's natural intelligence

 Early Care Professionals

-Additionally, Early Childhood Program Directors are responsible for leadership, staff development, partnerships with families, and program management including requiring both business and advocacy skills.
+Additionally, Early Childhood Program Directors are responsible for leadership, mentoring staff, professional development for staff, partnerships with families, and program management, requiring child development, business, and advocacy skills.